eman00x2x/eo-webkit.js/README.md

    * Handles success and error responses.
    * Disables & enables buttons during the request to prevent multiple submissions.
    * Redirects users upon success if `redirectUrl` is provided.

+   **Default**
+   * Uses modal.alert by default
+   * Support inline validation error for form fields
+    - must have id and name attributes and should be same value
+    - if the name attributes is array e.g. name[firstname] the id value must be firstname.

    **This method used the following:**
    * [`eo.validator`](#eovalidator)